yogsototh/yblog/content/Scratch/en/blog/Haskell-the-Hard-Way.md

 leftblogimage("jocker_pencil_trick.jpg","Jocker pencil trick")

 Now, we will do a magic trick.
-We will make the temporary world symbol "disappear".
+We will make the temporary world symbols "disappear".
 We will `bind` the two lines.
 Let's define the `bind` function.
 Its type is quite intimidating at first: